Laurette Maritz: Professional career

-Maritz has won three Ladies European Tour titles in her career in 1988 and in 1990.
-Apart from LET titles, she has won other tournaments such as South African Women's Open, South African Ladies Masters and Nedbank Women's Masters.
+Maritz also recorded runner-up finishes at the 1991 Spanish Classic and the 2013 Ladies Norwegian Challenge.
 She also emerged as runner-up to Karen Lunn at the Open de France Dames in 1997.
-She represented South Africa at the Women's World Cup of Golf each year from 2005 to 2008.
+In 2007, she tied for 3rd at the Northern Ireland Ladies Open.
+Maritz represented South Africa at the Women's World Cup of Golf each year from 2005 to 2008.